mateuszdorobek/python3.info/dragon/adr/damage-take.rst

 ADR Dragon Damage Take
 ======================
 * Make 10 points damage to the dragon
-* Make 5 points damage to the dragon
-* Make 3 points damage to the dragon
-* Make 2 points damage to the dragon
+* Make 20 points damage to the dragon
-* Make 15 points damage to the dragon
+* Make 30 points damage to the dragon
-* Make 25 points damage to the dragon
+* Make 40 points damage to the dragon
-* Make 75 points damage to the dragon
+* Make 50 points damage to the dragon

 Option 1